LanceRoyston/Intro-to-Machine-Learning-BSAN-6070-02/CA02 Spam Detector Using Naive Bayes/README.md

 Dataset:
-The dataset used in this project is test:train-mails.zip which contains various emails in text format presorted as either spam or not spam.
+The dataset used in this project is test:train-mails.zip which contains 702 various emails in text format presorted as either spam or not spam.

 For this project, I am using two datasets.
 One for Training and the other for testing.
 They can be found here: https://github.com/LanceRoyston/Intro-to-Machine-Learning-BSAN-6070-02/blob/main/CA02%20Spam%20Detector%20Using%20Naive%20Bayes/test%3Atrain-mails.zip

 Findings:
 After testing our Naive Bayes algorithm we were able to acheive an accuracy of ~96.5% in successfully classifying an email as spam.
+We then did further testing by slicing our feature matrix in order to test the model on different word counts.
+Results proved to be similar with 3000 and 1000 most common words.
+We then also added a cofusion matrix and classification report so you can see precision and recall.

 Requirements: